agilescientific/xlines/README.md

 - No semi-colons or line continuation.
 - Lines can be broken for readability, especially sequence items, or function arguments.
 - `import` statements and comments don't count.
 I'm really interested in the bits of code that do the thing, whatever that is.
+- But we can only import libraries on conda-forge or PyPi.
 - Plotting and other kinds of inspection don't count, unless they're central to the point of the code.
 They're more just for seeing what you're doing.

+## Running the notebooks

+Hopefully you're already using [Anaconda](https://www.continuum.io/downloads).
+To make an environment for this notebook, and install `obspy`, you can do this:

+    # Make the environment
+    conda create -n xlines anaconda Python=3.5

+    # Start it
+    source activate xlines

+    # Install obspy and bruges
+    conda install obspy
+    pip install bruges

+    # cd to directory with the notebook in it, then
+    jupyter notebook

 ## Technical notes to self